a-n-rose/Python-Sound-Tool/new_version_updates.md

 changed parameter (Generator) normalized to normalize (opposite bool); removed add_tensor_last parameter, adjusted grayscale2color sections: can be applied to 2D data; set sr default to 22050

-- (SHOULD REMOVE) added recordsound, playsound, record_and_save functions to dsp module
 - Got the augment cnn builtin functionality to run with pre-trained features.. needs cleaning